deen-abdullah/Deep-Learning-for-Natural-Language-Processing/README.md

-# Deep-Learning-for-Natural-Language-Processing
+# Course Title: Deep-Learning-for-Natural-Language-Processing
-Assignment during one of my Ph.D. course
+Did these tasks during one of my Ph.D. courses under the Department of Mathematics and Computer Science, University of Lethbriodge